Lara Breay

-Lara Breay is an English feature film producer and development executive who is a DreamWorks Animation and Locksmith Animation collaborator and was previously known for being the vice-president of Red Hour Films.
-After graduating University of Cambridge, she began her career as a director, a writer and a producer for documentaries at the BBC in London, England.
+Lara Breay is a British-Polish feature film producer and development executive who collaborates with DreamWorks Animation and Locksmith Animation.
+She was previously known for serving as the vice-president of Red Hour Films.
+After graduating University of Cambridge, she began her career as a director, writer, and producer for documentaries at the BBC.
 Her feature film credits include Blades of Glory (2007), The Ruins (2008), Tropic Thunder (2008), Megamind (2010), Penguins of Madagascar (2014), Ron's Gone Wrong (2021) and That Christmas (2024).